 You can have all the balance, adjustability, speed, and efficiency using this crossbow.
 The forward-facing limb (FFL) design provides you a more stable and comfortable shooting platform for deer hunting.

 You can adjust the length of pull with the buttstock slides 3.25 inches.
 The stock uses a standard a2 grip for many grip options to fit this crossbow.
 The crossbow scope is very accurate from 20 – 70 yards.

 When you are out on a deer hunting, you can gear up arsenal and attitude with this Ripper 415 from Killer Instinct.
 This crossbow can drive bolts at 415 feet per second and provide 149 foot-pounds of kinetic energy.

 You can shoot with accuracy up to 80 yards with a rugged aluminum shooting rail combine with the kinetic energy.
-The body is lightweight, narrow, balanced, and lean for accuracy when aiming.
+The body is lightweight (one of the lightest crossbow), narrow, balanced, and lean for accuracy when aiming.